Boxing from St. Nicholas Arena: DuMont

+WABD

-Boxing transitioned into being a show syndicated from WABD, the former DuMont flagship, to a network of 37 stations under the "DuMont" banner.
-Most of these stations were affiliates of ABC and aired it on Monday nights, a night ABC did not fully program into.
-When The Lawrence Welk Show moved to a later start time on ABC, it shifted the start time for Boxing by 30 minutes.
-WABD continued to distribute Boxing to a dwindling affiliate base until the last broadcast on August 4, 1958, after a price dispute between the station and promoter Teddy Brenner; only five affiliates remained.
+St. Nicholas Arena was then syndicated from WABD (a former DuMont flagship, now Fox owned-and operated flagship WNYW), under the "DuMont" banner, to a network of 37 stations initially.
+Most were affiliates of ABC.
+It still aired it on Monday nights, a night ABC did not fully program into.
+When The Lawrence Welk Show moved to a later start time on ABC, it shifted the start time for St. Nicholas Arena by 30 minutes.
+WABD continued to distribute the program to a dwindling affiliate base until the program's last broadcast on August 4, 1958, after a price dispute between the station and promoter Teddy Brenner.
+The broadcast aired on only five affiliates.
 WABD opted to air feature films in the time slot instead.

 Episode status

 About 60 episodes of the DuMont version survive at the UCLA Film and Television Archive.
 However, some of these episodes are from the non-network version which continued to run on WABD after the network closed (these are also notable due to the rarity of kinescopes of local programming aired on United States television stations during the 1950s).